morpig/morpig/README.md

 Most of the days, I manage server infrastructure from networking -> servers -> kubernetes, followed by backend development mostly using nodejs/typescript.

+I also lead the integration team, working with external partners to integrate our services.

 Other than that, I love travelling.

 I'm open to talk!